Liverpool Walton

 Youth at LWSA (Ages 11 - 18)

 The Liverpool Walton Youth is a group of passionate young people with strong and courageous faith.
-Under the leadership of Corps Youth Secretary (CYS) Chris Longmore, they are about 20 size when all together.
-The youth meet for social time at 2.30pm on Sundays once a month in The Lounge and at 7.30pm on Thursdays once a month for Bible Study in Room GP2.
-Social time on Sundays usually involves pizza, socialising and a short thought.
-Bible Study on Thursdays usually helps the youth to look deeper into their faith and their lives as Christian's using published resources, all with coffee, tea, donuts and cake.
+Under the leadership of Corps Youth Secretary (CYS) Natalie Grills, they are about 15 in size.
+The youth meet every Sunday at 11am for their own teaching on the Bible and for social time at 2.30pm on Sundays once a month.
+Social time usually involves pizza, chatting and a short thought.
+Bible Study usually helps the youth to look deeper into their faith and their lives as Christian's using published resources, all with coffee, tea, donuts and cake.

 YA (18+)

-YA is our new group for young adults in our church who are in university, apprenticeships and moving into their first jobs.
-It was set up just a few months before the COVID-19 Pandemic began.
+YA is our group for the young adults in our church who are in university, apprenticeships and moving into their first jobs.
+It was set up in January 2020.

 Becoming an adult brings new challenges and responsibilities.
 Here they get support, support one another and explore how their faith can help them in this new era of their lives.
-The YA are about 20 in size.
+The YA are about 20 in size and includes our students.
+The YA is headed up by our Assistant Corps Sergeant Major, James Griffiths, our Student Rep, Emily Holmes, and our Corps Youth Secretary, Natalie Grills.

 A normal day spent with the YA would involve going to a members house or staying in the lounge at the church and ordering a takeaway.
 They also visit places of interest around the city.
 During the time together they would have time to talk and catch up with one another, eat and have a laugh.
 After this they would have some time looking into their faith through bible studies and book series’.